Apache Kafka® cluster and host state monitoring

 KAFKArole. - Offline partitions: Displays the parameter values below:

-OfflineReplicaCount: Number of partitions without a leader.
-These partitions do not support message writes or reads.Underreplicated partitions: Number of partitions whose replication factor is greater than the number of their in-sync replicas (ISRs).Under min ISR partitions: Number of partitions with a number of in-sync replicas below the minimum allowed value specified in the settings.
+OfflineReplicaCount: Number of partitions with no leader broker.
+These partitions do not support message writes or reads.Underreplicated partitions: Number of partitions with ISR count below the replication factor.Under min ISR partitions: Number of partitions with ISR count below the minimum value specified in the settings.

 - Errors: Number of failed requests by error type.